• Skip to primary navigation

 Yes, you can eat vegetables after a frost has come to the garden.
 Frost or freezing temperatures freezes the water crystals inside the plant’s cells.
 Depending on your garden, the veggies may be fine to eat or they may not be.

-• Warm or hot season vegetables like tomatoes, peppers, and green beans may be less desirable after a frost.
-Peppers tend to get mushy and should be thrown away.
+• Warm or hot season vegetables like tomatoes, peppers, and green beans may be inedible.
+Frost usually kills peppers and turns them to mush.
 Tomatoes may or may not be okay; feel them.
 If they are squishy, bruised, or do not look right, throw them out.
-Green beans that still feel firm to the touch can be harvested and refrigerated, but use them quickly.
+Harvest green beans only if they feel firm to the touch.

-• Lettuce, chard, and other greens are usually able to withstand a light frost without a problem.
-Chard, mustard greens, collard greens and kale are typically fine after a frost.
+• Lettuce, chard, and other greens are usually able to withstand a light frost.
+Chard, mustard greens, collard greens and kale may be fine after a frost.
 Use your eyes and your head; if it looks okay, it should be fine.
 Anything that’s wilted or brown, throw it out.
+Err on the side of caution and throw out anything you aren’t sure about!

 • Broccoli, cabbage, Brussels sprouts, cauliflower actually benefit from frost.
 Brussels sprouts and broccoli taste better after a frost, actually!
 So leave them in the garden until you’re ready to harvest them or a cold spell (consistent temperatures under 40) threatens.